foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 > If you do not wish to set up a domain or reverse proxy, you can stop here and continue to use Foundry in this way. {.is-info}

-&nbsp;
-## Reverse Proxy and HTTPS Configuration with Caddy
+### Reverse Proxy and HTTPS Configuration with Caddy

 > This section assumes that you have a valid domain name with an A record pointing to `<public IP address>`.
 If you do not have a domain name. you can use a service like [Duck DNS](http://duckdns.org) (see [guide](https://foundryvtt.wiki/en/setup/hosting/ddns)) to get a free domain and point it to `<public IP address>`.
 Having a domain name is required for this section. {.is-info}